Ian-Wairimu/frontend-mentor-projects/clipboard-landing-page-master/README.md

 I opened the design in Adobe Photoshop and broke it into several different sections using yellow & blue rectangles.
 I looked at each section and then decided to use either CSS Grid / Flexbox to achieve the desired layout.

 I began working from the top down.
-Once I completed a section on desktop I would then ensure that it was also working on Mobile using a media query.
+Once I completed a section on desktop I would then ensure that it was also working on mobile using a media query.

 ![](./design/processes.png)